Assistant Instructor, Department of English

 - E-mail: email@example.com

 Meredith Coffey is a PhD student in the Department of English at the University of Texas at Austin.
 She received her MA in English from UT-Austin in 2012 and her BA in Comparative Literature & Literary Theory from the University of Pennsylvania in 2009.
-Her academic interests include contemporary Anglophone African fiction and contemporary American Indian writing.
-Her current research focuses particularly on questions of sovereignty and self-determination.
+Her current research focuses on conceptions of nationalism, sovereignty, and separatism in contemporary Nigerian and American Indian fiction.

 Review of Delaware Tribe in a Cherokee Nation, Brice Obermeyer.
 Studies in American Indian Literature 24.2 (2012).